We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If needed, a nurse will reach out by phone for a free consultation if certain results come back positive.
 The nurse will provide information about the results and is available to answer any questions.
 In some cases, medication is prescribed free of charge.

-LetsGetChecked offers 34 different tests, which are broken down into four main categories: cancer screening, sexual health, fertility and hormone, and general wellness.
+LetsGetChecked offers 34 different tests, which are broken down into five main categories: sexual health, women’s health, men’s health, wellness, and coronavirus.
 Their most popular tests are:

 - coronavirus test